matheusd/dcrlnd/mobile/README.md

 ### Prerequisites
 #### protoc
-Install the dependencies for genarating protobuf definitions as stated in [lnrpc docs]( ../lnrpc/README.md#generate-protobuf-definitions)
+Install the dependencies for generating protobuf definitions as stated in [lnrpc docs]( ../lnrpc/README.md#generate-protobuf-definitions)

 #### gomobile